tjingsheng/tp/docs/UserGuide.md

 **Format:** `localcourse update [localcode] [localcourseattribute] [updatedValue]`

 **Example:** `localcourse update [BT1101] [localcode] [BT1102]`
-- This updates a localcourse with the course code 'BT1101' to 'BT1102'
+- This updates a local course with the course code 'BT1101' to 'BT1102'.

+Refer to the Figure 5.1.4 to view the outcome of the execution of the command:

 <div class="centered-container">
   <img src="images/LocalcourseUpdateUi.png" alt="Localcourse Update UI" class="resized-image">
 </div>
 <div class = "centered-content" >
-  <p class = "image-caption"> Figure 1.3 Shows the updated local course BT1101 to BT1102.
+  <p class = "image-caption"> Figure 5.1.4 This shows the updated local course BT1101 to BT1102.
 </div>

 <br />
 <br />

-#### 5.1.5 Search a localcourse by attributes: `localcourse search`
+#### 5.1.5 Search a local course by attributes: `localcourse search`

-Searches localcourses using specified attributes such as localcode, localname, localunit, and localdescription.
+Searches local courses using specified attributes such as localcode, localname, unit, and localdescription.
 This is useful when:
 - you wish to find a specific local course you are interested in.
 - you wish to find local courses that matches with your credits required.